akabe1/akabe1-semgrep-rules/README.md

 * XXE
 * Improper Cookie issues
 * Crypto issues
+* and others..

+**Cobol**

+* Buffer Overflow issues
+* OS Command Injection issues
+* Insecure Storage issues
+* Improper Error Handling issues
+* SQL Injection issues
+* and others..

 # Note
 Currently the support of Swift language on Semgrep is in experimantal phase, this could cause false negatives.
+Since at the moment COBOL language is not supported on Semgrep its rules are based on the experimental matching mode named "aliengrep".

 # Author